-On Linux, the CME iLink 3 Handler uses Solarflare Onload Extensions API to support additional features of Solarflare network cards.
-If you use such network cards, in your system, you can get an additional benefit from advanced features of such network cards.
-CME iLink 3 Handler automatically detects if the corresponding Onload library installed in your system and if so, then loads it in run-time and provides an ability to use additional features.
+On Linux, the Handler uses Solarflare Onload Extensions API to support additional features of Solarflare network cards.
+If one uses such network cards, in your system, you can benefit from advanced features of such network cards.
+CME Conflated TCP Handler automatically detects if the corresponding Onload library installed in your system and, if so, then loads it in run-time and provides an ability to use additional features.
 In this case, there should be the record, in the Handler log, that the corresponding version of the Onload extension library is used.

 EF_TCP_CLIENT_LOOPBACK=2 EF_TCP_SERVER_LOOPBACK=2 onload ...
 Please see the "Onload User Guide".

-Currently, the CME iLink 3 Handler supports the following Onload features:
+Currently, the Handler supports the following Onload features:

-When you use the OnixS::CME::iLink3::Session::warmUp method, the CME iLink 3 Handler automatically enables this feature if possible.
-As a result, you can get the maximal warmup effect including the complete warm-up of the sending path of the TCP stack.
+When one uses the OnixS::CME::ConflatedTCP::Session::warmUp method, the Handler automatically enables this feature.
+As a result, one can get the maximal warmup effect, including the complete warmup of the TCP stack's sending path.

 onload_stackdump utility could be used to monitor the usage of this feature.